Kr1stjan/fifaTeamGenerator/README.md

-# Fifa15 Random Team Generator
+# Fifa18 Random Team Generator
-This generator generates a random Fifa 15 team based on selected star values.
-It still lacks teams.
+This generator generates a random Fifa 18 team based on selected star values.
+It uses a public API to always get teams with the latest squad updates.

 ## Usage
 ```bash